 The 2011 Associate Faculty Awards for Excellence in Teaching were given to Gary Brink and Maynard Saunders, two instructors respected by students for bringing complex theories to life with passion and enthusiasm.
 Brink, of Trenton, has taught in the university’s education program and supervised student teachers since 2004.
 Saunders, of Edwardsville, has taught introductory philosophy and ethics courses at the university since 1999.

-The Active Collegians Engaged in Service (ACES) Award, sponsored by McKendree’s Center for Public Service, was given to Jenna Baker, a senior biology major from Fairfield.
+The Active Collegians Engaged in Service (ACES) Award, sponsored by McKendree’s Lyn Huxford Center for Community Service, was given to Jenna Baker, a senior biology major from Fairfield.
 Throughout her college career, she has volunteered more than 400 hours of service, primarily at nursing homes programs and as a tutor in local schools.

 School and division chairs recognized the following exceptional students for achievement within their respective areas: